toolbuilder/iterablefu/README.md

 ## Installation

 Use any Github or npm package installation method you prefer.
-This project uses [pnpm](https://github.com/pnpm/pnpm), but you can use npm too.

 ```bash
 npm install --save iterablefu